 I start with the MQTT 3.1.1 Specification.
 The standardized MQTT specification is a great improvement over the previous version because it is has been argued over intensively, with the (planned for) result that many of the ambiguities have been resolved.
-Each identified conformance statement has been numbered and listed in Appendix B. I use that list as a starting point for measuring test coverage of the complete MQTT specification. ((It has been pointed out to me, by Peter Niblett of IBM, that this list has been constructed by fallible human beings, and thus itself is not rigorous.
-I knew that already, but you have to start from somewhere, and this is better than any other specification I have previously tested against. ))
+Each identified conformance statement has been numbered and listed in Appendix B. I use that list as a starting point for measuring test coverage of the complete MQTT specification.
+It has been pointed out to me, by Peter Niblett of IBM, that this list has been constructed by fallible human beings, and thus itself is not rigorous.
+I knew that already, but you have to start … Continue reading

 An example statement from the table:

 |Normative Statement Number

 |The character data in a UTF-8 encoded string MUST be well-formed UTF-8 as defined by the Unicode specification [Unicode] and restated in RFC 3629 [RFC3629].
 In particular this data MUST NOT include encodings of code points between U+D800 and U+DFFF.
 If a Server or Client receives a Control Packet containing ill-formed UTF-8 it MUST close the Network Connection.